Askold Krushelnycky

 Askold Krushelnycky is a journalist.
 He was born in London; his Ukrainian parents were refugees due to the Second World War.
-(Krushelnycky, 2006:14) He is currently a foreign correspondent for The Independent, the Sunday Times and the Chicago Tribune.
+He has been a staff foreign correspondent for British national newspapers most of his professional life, has contributed to American publications as a freelancer, and is presently writing for the (UK) Independent.

 In 2006, Krushelnycky published An Orange Revolution: A Personal Journey Through Ukrainian History, which briefly discusses the history of Ukraine and documents its Orange Revolution and the events leading up to it.